helsenorge/pasientdata/README.md

 When you have completed you can clone [our repo](https://github.com/helsenorgelab/pasientdata.git) and follow the setup for [backend](https://github.com/helsenorgelab/pasientdata#backend*setup) and then [frontend](https://github.com/helsenorgelab/pasientdata#frontend*setup)

 ### Backend setup: ###
+The backend is now running on a server, but we also have a local version.
+If you want to run it locally, follow the steps below.

 - Download and install the .NET core sdk 2.2 from their website: https://dotnet.microsoft.com/download
 - Then open the [spark.sln](https://github.com/helsenorgelab/pasientdata/blob/master/src/Spark/Spark.sln) file in Visual Studio, which is located in the Spark folder within the first src file in the repo.